Divorce

 Does Your Law Group Have a History of Getting Good Results for Clients in Divorce Cases?

-The Martino Law Group, LLC is proud of the outstanding service that we have been able to offer the citizens of Melrose, MA, and the surrounding communities.
-We have a proven track record in being able to resolve divorce cases where our clients feel satisfied with the final outcome.
+The Martino Law Group, LLC, is proud of the outstanding service we have been able to offer the citizens of Melrose, MA, and the surrounding communities.
+We have a proven track record of resolving divorce cases where our clients feel satisfied with the final outcome.

 Going through a divorce is never an easy or pleasant experience for anyone.
 Of course, if you do have to go through a divorce, you want to be assured that your specific needs and concerns will be addressed.
 Our law group is committed to understanding your desires and the objectives you wish to obtain in your divorce action.